FelixDesrochers/Numerov/README.md

 # Contributing

-I am oppen to any improvement suggestion or contribution.
+I am open to any improvement suggestion or contribution.
 If you wish to contribute to this repository just follow these simple steps:

 1. Fork it (<https://github.com/yourname/yourproject/fork>)
 2. Create your feature branch (`git checkout -b feature/fooBar`)